Staying Fit

-Cataracts happen because of a variety of causes, and aging is the most common factor.
-Most cataracts aren’t visibly noticeable.
+People develop cataracts for a variety of reasons; aging is the most common factor.

-That means you’ll pay 20 percent of the cost for covered services yourself.
+Medicare Part B should cover the outpatient procedure.
+Once you pay the annual Part B deductible, which is $240 in 2024, you’re responsible for the Part B coinsurance portion, which is 20 percent of the cost for covered services.
 If you buy a Medicare supplement policy, also known as Medigap, you’ll have full or partial coverage for the 20 percent Part B coinsurance.

-Does Medicare cover eyeglasses after cataract surgery?
+Does Medicare cover glasses after cataract surgery?

 Yes.
-Even though Medicare usually doesn’t cover eyeglasses or contact lenses, it has one exception: Medicare Part B will pay for one set of corrective glasses or contacts after having cataract surgery to implant an IOL.
+Even though Medicare usually doesn’t cover glasses or contact lenses, it has one exception: Medicare Part B will pay for one set of corrective glasses or contacts after having cataract surgery to implant an IOL.

 Does Medicare cover any other cataract-related costs?